epiphany-platform/central-build-system/technical/doc/README.md

 ### Connect from localhost through VPN

-We can also create VNET with Virtual Network Gateway and peer it with kubernetes VPN.
+We can also take the send option and create VNET with Virtual Network Gateway and peer it with kubernetes VPN.

-Creation of this is out of CBS scope but below you can find directions which allow you to configure it this way.

-In this case you have to properly configure peering.
+Creation of this is out of CBS scope but below you can find directions which allow you to configure it in a correct way.<br>In this case you have to properly configure peering.
 In the VPN VNET peering you have to set below setting:

 ```text